rainwl/HapticForceCalculationAlgorithm/README.md

 ## III.Calculate
 ### III.I theory
-The direction of the penalty force can be derived from the weighted average of all vectors between the centers of colliding pairs of shperes,weighted by their overlap
+The direction of the penalty force can be derived from the weighted average of all vectors between the centers of colliding pairs of shperes,weighted by their overlap.

 A simple heuristic would be to consider all overlapping pairs of spheres separately.

-Penetration volume of two spheres with radius r1 and r2 respectively
+Penetration volume of two spheres with radius r1 and r2 respectively.

 ![](https://pic4rain.oss-cn-beijing.aliyuncs.com/img/71FC2EF3-992C-4116-8081-95F59BA50AFF.png)